lakmeer/vim-technicolor/readme.md

 The main goal of this project is prettiness.
 There's no real reason to seperate the colours of various languages you use, because you can tell them apart just fine anyway, other than I think it's a neat idea.

-There are two notable drawbacks:

-* poor terminal support (working on this)
-* lack of sophisticated syntax highlighting

-so if you require complex highlighting or consistency across your gui and remote vim experience, this is not for you.
-Neither of these particularly impact me in my personal vim usage, but I **would** like to develop the terminal support to an acceptable level.
-Suggestions welcome!

-Because I am a web developer, Technicolor focuses on languages used for web, but I wish to extend it to include other common multiple-language scenarios, so please add suggestions!
+I don't often use terminal vim so the terminal color support is weak, although it is more-or-less working.
+If anyone can lend assistance in developing the terminal support to an acceptable level, I'd appreciate it.

+Because I develop this theme for my own entertainment, it only supports languages I use or are interested in.
+I'm happy to accept pull requests for other languages.

 ### Modular